emanuel-metzenthin/KELOS-on-Kafka/README.md

 # 3 Motivation

 Techniques for outlier detection are applicable to and needed for a variety of domains, ranging from financial fraud detection to network security [4].
 The goal is to identify data points which are very different from the rest of the dataset.
-In the case of credit card fraud this could be card transactions accuring in a particularly high frequency or unusual location.
+In the case of credit card fraud this could be card transactions occurring in a particularly high frequency or unusual location.
 The concept of *local* outliers works with the assumption that most datasets in the real-world are skewed and that their data points thus have varying distribution properties [1].
-Therefore a point is considered an outlier only if the density at that spot is considerably lower than at the surrounding points, rather than taking the global dataset density into account.
+Therefore, a point is considered an outlier only if the density at that spot is considerably lower than at the surrounding points, rather than taking the global dataset density into account.

 Due to an increase in the data sizes and sources we have to deal with nowadays, algorithms that work on data streams instead of whole datasets are in high demand.
 There exist a few approaches to do outlier detection using data streaming [2][3][4].
 The KELOS algorithm [4] is an efficient and scalable solution to the problem.
 However, there is no publicly available implementation of this algorithm in a broadly adopted streaming framework, making it hard to deploy the algorithm in a real-world scenario.
-To remove this obstacle we chose to implement KELOS using Kafka Streams, a stream-processing library that is closely integrated with the popular Kafka message broker.
+To remove this obstacle, we chose to implement KELOS using Kafka Streams, a stream-processing library that is closely integrated with the popular Kafka message broker.

 # 4 Related work

 The concept of local outliers was first brought up by Breunig et al. in [1].
-They were detected by computing the so called *local outlier factor* (LOF), a metric that measures the k-nearest neighbor distance of a point relative to the k-nearest neighbor distance of the points k-nearest neighbors.
+They were detected by computing the so-called *local outlier factor* (LOF), a metric that measures the k-nearest neighbor distance of a point relative to the k-nearest neighbor distance of the points k-nearest neighbors.
 Though originally a batch computation, it has since been adapted to the streaming case by computing the LOF in an incremental way [2].
 This was further improved upon with MiLOF [3], an algorithm that reduces the memory usage and time complexity of the outlier detection.

 All these algorithms use the local outlier factor for ranking the outliers, but there are other approaches as well.
 One of them is kernel density estimation (KDE), a statistical technique for estimating probability density functions.
 It was first used for outlier detection in [5] then improved upon in [6].
 The KELOS algorithm [4] implemented in this repository is the first to adapt KDE-based outlier detection to the streaming scenario.